Batch Guide

 Note: It is recommended to keep each batch under 1,000 shipments.
 This best practice helps avoid timeout errors during the batch buying process.

-Completion and Error Handling
+Error Handling

-In the event of errors during the label creation process, the batch’s state changes to “purchase_failed”.
 Any issues must be addressed by fixing or removing the failed shipments before proceeding to the batch label process.

 Buying a Batch